sonic-net/SONiC/doc/LoM/LocalMitigation.md

 This action can set the admin down for the link.
 This action is published.

 ### Sequence completion:
 -   The original detected anomaly is now re-published with final result as success or not.
-The success implies a successful mitgation of the detected anomaly.
-A failure implies that the anomaly is not locally mitigated.
+     - The success implies a successful mitgation of the detected anomaly.
+     - A failure implies that the anomaly is not locally mitigated.
 The failure gives appropriate error code that indicates the reason for failure.
--   An external service can take up mitigation upon failure is published.</br>
 -   The completon is expected within seconds of detection.
 -   Every action run as part of sequence has a set timeout, and must end by then along with overall timeout for entire sequence to complete.
 -   A failing action will abort the sequence at that point which would skip subsequently ordered actions unless marked as mandatory.